apify/apify-docs/content/academy/apify_platform/publishing_actors_on_apify_store/publishing_your_actor.md

 Now, let’s move on to understand exactly how to add a description and README to your Apify actors.

-Now, let’s move on to understand exactly how to add a description and README to your Apify actors.

 ## [](#description) Description

 The actor’s description is a short paragraph describing the actor’s purpose.
 It will be displayed on the actor’s page right below its title.